2024 – Machine Finish Wheels, New Shoes, A Pillar Trim, Transmission Leaks, Power Window Repair

 I purchased many zip ties and clamp sets, and settled on a combination of everything:

-I purchased allen head bolts through DeloreanGo with another order.
-Later, I decided to remove, paint, and reinstall the other axle.
-This time I purchased bolts from McMaster-Carr to replace the stock hex bolts.
-They were only sold in packs of 10, and I needed 12 per axle, which meant I would still need a few stock bolts.
-And since the new flange is thicker steel, I would not need lock plates.
-To my horror, the new flange still interfered with the socket bolts!
-I ended up grinding down the bolts, then painting the heads:
+I also bought Allen head bolts from DeloreanGo with another order.
+Later, when I pulled the other axle for painting and reinstalling, I ordered socket head bolts from McMaster-Carr to replace the stock hex bolts.
+They came in packs of 10, and with 12 bolts needed per axle, I still had to reuse a couple of stock ones.
+The new flange, being thicker steel, eliminated the need for lock plates.
+Unfortunately, it also interfered with the socket bolts!
+I ended up grinding down the bolt heads, then painting them before final installation:

 Installed: